uoftcprg/pokerkit/docs/simulation.rst

 - No-limit Texas hold'em: :class:`pokerkit.games.NoLimitTexasHoldem`
 - Pot-limit Omaha hold'em: :class:`pokerkit.games.PotLimitOmahaHoldem`

-Not finding what you are looking for?
-Define your own or create an issue!

-They can be created as shown below:
+These pre-defined games can be used as shown below:

 .. code-block:: python